 SBA Size Determination Appeals

 When the SBA issues an unfavorable ruling, you can file a size appeal to the SBA Office of Hearings and Appeal within 15 days of the decision.
-The legal standard is to show that SBA committed a factual or legal error or simply violated procurement law and or regulations.
+The legal standard is to show that the area office committed a factual or legal error or simply violated procurement law and SBA small business size standards regulations.
 These are matters that our government contract law attorneys can help you with.

 Nationwide Help – Free Initial Consultation